 Pull the grille down and pinch the springs to release them from the housing.
 Then vacuum out the dust so you can find the model number.

 Unplug the motor and remove the plate that supports it.
 The plate will tip out of the housing after you release a tab or remove a retaining screw.

 Pull off the blower wheel and detach the motor by removing screws or nuts.
 Install the new motor and reattach the blower wheel.

-If your bathroom fan is dead, here’s some good news: You don’t have to tear out the entire unit.
+If your bathroom fans are dead, here’s some good news: You don’t have to tear out the entire unit.
 Even if you fan is decades old, chances are you can get a replacement motor.
-Although a new motor costs about the same as a new fan, replacement saves time and trouble.
+Although a new motor costs about the same as a new fan, a bathroom vent fan motor replacement saves time and trouble.
 You don’t have to cut into the ceiling, crawl around your attic or get up on your roof.
 It usually takes less than an hour.